femhub/femhub-distribution/doc/src/howto.rst

   make
   local/bin/sage-win-copy

 and run femhub by double-cclicking on the `femhub-windows` (bat) file in the root directory.
-If "http" doesn't work on windows, clone from: git://github.com/certik/femhub.git

 Create and Test FEMhub Packages